-We have seen that all of Theorem 2's conditions on the aggregation rule are needed for the impossibility result.
-We now turn to the theorem's condition on the agenda.
+Let us finally consider Theorem 2's condition on the agenda.
 Recall that the theorem asserts that the impossibility arises if the agenda is non-simple: it has at least one minimal inconsistent subset with more than two propositions.
 We will show that, if the agenda is simple, there exist aggregation rules that satisfy the required conditions while being dynamically rational with respect to a natural kind of revision operator.